Skip to main content

 Most of the time liver cancer in the early stages does not cause symptoms.
 If symptoms are present, they may include:

-- a swollen liver or a mass that can be felt in the area of the liver
+• a swollen liver or a mass that can be felt around the liver

 The above symptoms could be caused by liver cancer, but they also can be caused by other cancers or conditions.
 It is important to report any of these symptoms to a doctor.